The Volatility Ratio: Does it signal market bottoms and tops?

 This is important, because the markets keep moving but mentally we don’t.
 Instead, we plant ourselves in the past and think what just happened will continue.
 In this case something bad and/or painful like a market correction or a period of high volatility.

 With data, we can examine these relationships.
 The story they tell helps us overcome recency bias and trade smarter.

 So, what is the relationship between our seesaw of fear in the S&P 500?

-Let’s examine it visually using Optuma by Market Analyst.
-We’ll plot the S&P 500 over its Volatility Ratio.
+Let’s examine it visually using Optuma by plotting the S&P 500 over its Volatility Ratio.
 It looks like this:

 Note the relationship.
 The majority of the time, the ratio is below 1 and when it’s very high we likely see bottoms in the S&P 500.

 It appears that there’s an inverse relationship between price and our volatility ratio.

 To see this better, let’s invert the chart of the ratio and zoom in to a smaller time-slice, like the second half of 2014.
 Remember the ratio is in blue and the S&P 500 in orange.